benjamin-robertson/find_legacy_facts/README.md

 ## Description

 Puppet 8 by default no longer saves legacy facts to PuppetDB.
-This will case any Puppet manifest code to [fail if legacy facts][4] are still in use after upgrading to Puppet 8.
+This will case any Puppet manifest code to [fail compilation if legacy facts][4] are still in use after upgrading to Puppet 8.

 For more information on legacy facts and what they are.
 See [Legacy Facts][1]